 Localization requires clear SEO and ASO strategies

-You have a well-thought-out SEO strategy for your home market, don’t you?
+You have a well-thought-out SEO strategy for your home market, don't you?
 Well, you’re going to need to do that for your target market abroad and the respective localized versions as well.
 Localization is an awesome way of improving your SEO around the world, as long as you get it right.
-So, when you’re localizing your website for different markets, let’s say, for France, you’ll need to know what keywords and search terms French people use when looking for a product like yours.
+So, when you’re localizing your website for different markets, let’s say, France, you’ll need to know what keywords and search terms French people use in their native language when looking for a product like yours.
 These differences are very noticeable, not only between languages but between different countries as well.
 Just think about the difference in accent and vocabulary between Brits and Americans.
 British people wear jumpers.
 Americans wear sweaters.
 British people go on holiday.
 Americans take a vacation.
 You’ll need to know these key differences so that your localized website doesn’t fly under the radar of web users.
 The same is true with your mobile app ASO strategy.
 You’ll need to make sure that you use the right keywords.
 The right app name, imagery, and translations from region to region, app store to app store are vital.
 You’ll also need fresh, local, relevant links pointing to your different language version websites.

 Localization is a complex process with many moving parts.
 Not only do you have many different languages and dialects to deal with, but you have cultural and technical aspects involved as well.
 To make the most of it, you need to put together a strong team and enable all everyone involved to work efficiently with the help of localization technology.
 Finally, just for fun, let's with some more localization facts to ponder:

 - 40% of the world population has an internet connection

 - There are more than 7K languages in the world